This graphical diagram is known as the valve timing diagram in automobile engineering.

 In this stroke, the useful work is obtained from the engine that is why it is also called as working stroke.

 Up to this point, inlet valve remains closed.

 When the burnt gases totally exhausted to atmosphere, the piston starts moving down.

 At this time inlet valve opens, fresh charge is sucked and the cycle is again repeated as earlier.

 Theoretically above cycle is well perfect but in actual practice, it is slightly modified.

 It is done by opening an inlet valve and delaying the closing of an exhaust valve.

 Valve Timing Diagram details

 The inlet valve is then closed and compression stroke starts.

 The burnt exhaust gases are pushed out of the cylinder as the piston starts moving upward.

-This exhaust stroke continuous till the exhaust valve closed when the piston is about 8 to 10 degree or even 25 degrees past the top dead center.
+This exhaust stroke continuous till the exhaust valve closed when the piston is about 8 to 10 degree or even 25 degrees past the top dead centre.

 The angle between the position of the crank at the inlet valve opening and that exhaust valve closing is known as valve overlap.